-On Groundhog Day, I can't think of a better novel to think about than Lee Smith's Fair and Tender Ladies.
+On the first day of Spring, I can't think of a better novel to think about than Lee Smith's Fair and Tender Ladies.
 Ivy Rowe, the young girl who begins this epistolary novel, matures into a woman who lives through love, loss, and many springs that her father taught her how to taste and feel.
 Ivy inhabits her place with, as one reviewer described it, the avidity of a child.
 At the end, an old woman facing down the bulldozers, she retains the vitality that has made her life resonate with our own.

 This is a short piece I wrote for redroom.com.